 Everyone is watching us at this point.
 I know this because, 1) I’m absolutely screaming and, 2) I took a moment to look directly in the eyes of every white person standing around us, and said, “Every single one of you listening to this man say racist things to me?
 All of you not speaking up?
 You are part of the problem.”

 I still can’t believe I said all the things I did.
-My hands were shaking and my head was pounding as if I’d gone days without water, and that crowd of white people was the Sahara.
+My hands were shaking and my head was pounding as if I’d gone days without water, and that crowd of white people was the Sahara, offering me no relief.

 Finally, a man goes, “Hey dude, even if you disagree with her, you’re out of line.”
 Other people start to speak up too, while the racist men just shake their heads and try to defend themselves as if their amused by it all.
 I’m speechless when a young woman steps up to me and goes, “Would you like to move over here?
 Away from them?”
 I let her pull me and my friend aside, and I watch as a few people — just a few — attempt to tell the racist man off.